-Opinion | How long will D.C. citizens have to wait before the Senate confirms critically needed judges?
+Opinion | How long will D.C. have to wait before the Senate confirms critically needed judges?

 Judicial vacancies have been a long-standing problem that results from the fact the District is the only jurisdiction in the country in which Senate confirmation is required for local judges.
 And with most attention focused on nominees for the federal courts and the executive branch, D.C.’s local judges have never been much of a priority — no matter which party is in charge.
 Consider that on the last day of business last year, the Senate confirmed dozens of President Biden’s judicial nominees — capping a year in which he and Senate Democrats pushed through the highest number of federal judges in the first year of a presidency in four decades — but none of them were for the D.C. bench.

 A bid to confirm D.C. nominees by seeking unanimous consent was blocked by Sen. Rick Scott (R-Fla.)
 “I have absolutely no faith that Joe Biden’s radical far-left nominees will uphold the rule of law,” he said.
 Never mind the recommendations from the congressionally constituted judicial commission are almost always uncontroversial.
 They are generally former prosecutors or magistrate judges or administrative law judges with apolitical backgrounds.
 But Democrats also share in the responsibility for the crisis facing the D.C. courts.
 Majority Leader Charles E. Schumer (D-N.Y.) so far has not been willing to press the nominations to a vote by invoking cloture.
 That would take up precious floor time and, as D.C.
 Del.
 Eleanor Holmes Norton (D) wryly noted, D.C. “is at the bottom of the barrel until we get statehood.”
 A spokesman for Mr. Schumer assured us “we are going to get these nominees confirmed.”
 The question is when.
-The citizens of Washington, D.C., shouldn’t have to wait any longer for timely justice.
+The residents of Washington, D.C., shouldn’t have to wait any longer for timely justice.